Description: Jesus Is A-Z is a fun and effective Sunday school curriculum that exalts JESUS! The lessons focus on who

 called Quick and Powerful Scriptural Concepts for Children by Valda Johnson and Ilene Sargeant, published by Out of the Fire Publications, 230 SE Pine Street, Albany, OR 97321.

 The basic idea with the Quick and Powerful system is to have students work on six verses at a time, quoting one at a time, then two at a time, etc., until they are ready to test on all six verses.
 We then offer prizes for students who pass with a score of 80 percent or better.
+(You can find Quick and Powerful at Pentecostal Publishing House.)

 Review is an important part of our class time.
 We want the kids to remember the things we have been learning, cumulatively, throughout each quarter and the entire year.
 Start with questions from last week’s lesson and work back through previous lessons, filling up 10 minutes.
 You can play quick games, but keep track of the time, as it’s easy for games to run long.